7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

   for both $$ w_{1,\text{t=0}} $$ and $$ w_{1,\text{t=1}} $$.

 ### 7b-04 - Backpropagation through time

+Training algorithm in the time domain:

+– The forward pass builds up a stack of the activities of all the units at each time step.
+– The backward pass peels activities off the stack to compute the error derivatives at each time step.
+– After the backward pass we add together the derivatives at all the different times for each weight.

 ### 7b-05 - An irritating extra issue
 ### 7b-06 - Providing input to recurrent networks
 ### 7b-07 - Teaching signals for recurrent networks